qgis/QGIS-Documentation/docs/user_manual/introduction/project_files.rst

 QGIS allows you to store and manage project files directly inside a PostgreSQL database.
-When a PostgreSQL connection is added in the :guilabel:`Browser` panel, dedicated project-related options become available.
+When a PostgreSQL connection is added in the :guilabel:`Browser` panel, right-clicking on the database schema provides access to the project menu
-When right-clicking on a PostgreSQL connection in the Browser panel, the following options are available for managing QGIS projects:
+options:

-* :guilabel:`Project`, providing project-specific actions:
+* :menuselection:`Project --> Save Current Project`: saves the current

-  * :menuselection:`Project --> Save Current Project`
+  project into the selected PostgreSQL database.
-  * :menuselection:`Project --> Import Projects…`
+* :menuselection:`Project --> Import Projects…`: imports one or more projects from a folder into the selected PostgreSQL database.

 When importing projects, a dialog opens allowing you to
 |add| :sup:`Add selected project or projects from the folder`.